The Biggest Questions We Have After the 'Westworld' Season 3 Premiere

 4. What were those cryptic white screens about?

-A few times during the premiere we see these white screens, with a weird 2D representation of the world on them, coordinates for some location, and some kind of alert.
+A few times during the premiere we see white screens with a weird 2D representation of the world on them, coordinates for some location, and some kind of alert.
 For example:

 Anomaly detected: Los Angeles, USA